-You know you shouldn’t travel on a damaged passport, but how much of a beating does your passport have to take before it qualifies as damaged?
+You shouldn’t travel with a damaged passport.
+But how damaged does it have to be before it’s considered unusable?
 If you travel frequently, your passport will eventually end up in less-than-pristine condition.
 How do you tell the difference between “normal, acceptable wear and tear” and “too damaged to travel”?

 What is a Damaged Passport?